Home / Blog / 7 things your AI agent can run for you overnight

 For developers: schedule the agent to check your error monitoring (Sentry, Datadog, Grafana) every hour, group recurring errors by type and frequency, and alert you on Telegram when error rates cross a threshold or a new error class appears for the first time.

-This is not a replacement for proper alerting infrastructure, but it adds a layer that generic monitoring tools miss — the agent can look at the error context, search the codebase for the relevant section, and include in the alert a brief description of what part of the system is involved.
+This is not a replacement for proper alerting infrastructure.
+What it adds is a layer that generic monitoring tools miss — the agent can look at the error context, search the codebase for the relevant section, and include in the alert a brief description of what part of the system is involved.
 A human still responds, but with more context than a raw stack trace.

 For higher-volume workloads: Hermes v0.5.0 supports batch processing — running the agent across hundreds or thousands of prompts in parallel, outputting structured ShareGPT-format trajectory data.
-This is used for training data generation and evaluation pipelines, not just operational monitoring.
-The parallel subagent system (up to 3 concurrent subagents, each with their own isolated context and terminal session) handles concurrent monitoring streams without blocking each other.
+The parallel subagent system (up to 3 concurrent subagents, each with isolated context and terminal) handles concurrent monitoring streams without blocking each other.

 Common questions